Sumant-Polaki/fpga-doc-2/README.md

 [Reference Datasheet of LM70 by Texas Instruments](https://www.dropbox.com/s/ot6h1511lpuxlmx/datasheet-LM70-TI-tempSensor.pdf)

-## FPGA

-**FPGA (Field Programmable Gate Array)** is a type of semiconductor device that can be programmed after manufacturing to perform a wide range of digital logic functions.
-FPGAs consist of a matrix of configurable logic blocks (CLBs) that can be programmed to perform specific logic functions.
-FPGAs are highly parallel and can perform multiple tasks simultaneously, which can lead to significant performance gains over traditional processors.
-FPGAs are used in a wide range of applications, including digital signal processing, image processing, audio and video processing, network processing, and high-performance computing.
-However, they also require specialized knowledge and can be more expensive than traditional processors.

 ## SPI Protocol
 The **Serial Peripheral Interface (SPI)** protocol is a synchronous serial communication interface used to exchange data between microcontrollers, sensors, and other devices.
 The SPI protocol uses a master-slave architecture, where one device (the master) initiates and controls the communication, while the other devices (the slaves) respond to the master's commands.